-Here we will describe two special ways to make use of MadGraph5 and
+Here we will describe two special ways PYTHIA can make use of MadGraph5 and

-Madgraph process code or by wrapping the MadGraph5_aMC@NLO generator as
+exporting Madgraph process code or by wrapping the MadGraph5_aMC@NLO

 most commonly used approach, and requires no further description here.